dhellmann/pymotw/PyMOTW/inspect/index.rst

 Since no filtering is applied, the output shows the attributes, methods, slots, and other members of the class:

 ..
-No cog, values change.
+No cog, memory locations change.

 ::